spookyfoods/spookyfoods.github.io/_posts/2025-10-26-pipelining-parallels.md

 prev_post: "bonus-rethinking-queue"
 ---
 I've been learning C++ for a few months now, and I'm finally starting to get into the weeds.
 I have a habit of straying when I'm learning, and I recently got fascinated by concurrency while exploring what C++ is even used for.
 Every discussion spoke of it as something few can master.
 Naturally, I thought, 'Could it really be that tricky?'
 With my Operating Systems course being in the next semester, I figured this might be one of the best times to get into it.
-Just a few days later, we started Pipelining in our COA class and i started drawing some parallels(no pun intended) to concurrency, so i figured, why not sit down and just get the basics for concurrenct C++ down, for now.
+Just a few days later, we started Pipelining in our COA class and i started drawing some parallels(no pun intended) to concurrency, so i figured, why not sit down and just get the basics for concurrent C++ down, for now.

-It turns out, the concept of **hardware pipelining** I've been studying is a near-perfect analogy for the fundamentals of concurrent programming.
+It turns out, the concept of **hardware pipelining** I've been studying, is a near-perfect analogy for the fundamentals of concurrent programming.
 This blog series is my attempt to document my learning, starting with the first and most important parallel.

 ## Part 1: The Goal (It's All About Throughput)